 The event showed off an early prototype of the future console that demonstrated the difference in loading times using 2018’s Spiderman title as an example.
 The fast travel feature requires the console to load an entirely new environment, and on a PS4 this took almost 15 seconds, while on the new prototype console it took 0.8 seconds.

-This massively increased data transfer speed also allows developers to create experiences where a character can move through a detailed world much faster than is currently possible.
+Therefore this massively increased data transfer speed will allow studios to create experiences where a character can move through a detailed world much faster than is currently possible.
 Currently, Spiderman can only move through the world at his maximum webbing speed because the console can’t build the world around him any faster.